wmo-im/wis2box/keycloak/README.md

 - A realm is an isolated environment within Keycloak for managing users, roles, and authentication and authorization settings for a specific set of applications or services.
 - A client represents an application or service that is secured by Keycloak and is configured to use Keycloak for authentication and authorization.

 These instructions are temporary.
-The required realm and client will be imported/created automatically then the container is built, leaving only the creation and management of users and groups.
+The required realm and client will be imported/created automatically when the container is built, leaving only the creation and management of users and groups.

 ## Creating a realm